sambrow/ctf-hosting-notes/README.md

 node_modules
 ```

-It is not our intention to teach you Docker but a couple items here is worth pointing out.
+It is not our intention to teach you Docker but a couple items here are worth pointing out.

 Note that the `EXPOSE 8000` line is purely decorative.
 Docker completely ignores it.
-It is mainly there to help to reader know that the application will be listening on a certain port.
+It is mainly there to help the reader know that the application will be listening on a certain port.

 Also, notice this copies the `package.json` and `package-lock.json` files and then runs `npm install`.